volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 that the mere presence of unit and integration tests in a project is not sufficient.
 There has been an increasing number of blog posts and articles discussing the importance of well-structured and formatted tests.
-So, why is this so important?
+But why is this so important?

 ## Background